Pine Springs (Elevation 5,822')

 - The RV camping area is a paved parking lot with 19 sites to choose from.
 RV sites are defined by painted lines and numbers on the pavement.
 There are no hook-ups and there is no dump station.
 RV water tanks can be filled from an outside water faucet near the registration board; no hose connection for fresh water tanks.
 RV campsite #21 is wheelchair accessible.

 Dog Canyon (Elevation 6,280')

 Dog Canyon is in a secluded, forested canyon on the north side of the park.
 Due to a slightly higher elevation and protected location beneath steep cliff walls, it remains cooler than Pine Springs campground in the summer and sheltered from strong gusty winds in winter and spring.
-The campground has 9 tent sites and 4 RV sites (no hookups, no dump station).
+The campground has 9 tent sites and 4 RV sites (maximum length 23 feet, no hookups, no dump station).
 Restrooms have sinks and flush toilets, but no showers.